Feeling the winter chill? Raise a toast to Ireland’s polar explorers

 The search for Franklin sent more Irish men into the Arctic including Henry Kellett (twice, in 1849 and 1851) and Robert McClure (on the HMS Investigator in 1849).
 An Irish man eventually found Franklin.
 Captain Leopold McClintock (born in Dundalk) led a voyage from 1857 to 1859 funded by Lady Franklin.
 The party discovered both equipment and human remains from the Franklin expedition, and McClintock published a bestselling account of the voyage.
 Naturalist Henry Chichester Hart (born in Raheny) and Henry Gore-Booth (of the famous Sligo family) also responded to the call of Arctic exploration.
 Hart joined the crew of the HMS Discovery in 1875 and collected Arctic flora.
 Booth funded some of his own adventures where he engaged in sport fishing and the popular polar pastime of searching for lost explorers.
 (Unusually, Booth found the man he was looking for – he rescued Leigh Smith and his crew in 1882).

 In the region of the South Pole, an Irish man is credited with first having spotted what is now known as the continent of Antarctica.
-Edward Bransfield (from Middleton) sailed from Valparaiso in what is now named Chile in 1820 on a survey of the South Shetland Islands.
+Edward Bransfield (from Ballinacurra) sailed from Valparaiso in what is now named Chile in 1820 on a survey of the South Shetland Islands.
 A number of locations in Antarctica are named after him.

-Sir Robert Falcon Scott led two expeditions to Antarctica in the early 20th century that included Irish men.
+Robert Falcon Scott led two expeditions to Antarctica in the early 20th century that included Irish men.
 On the second expedition (1910-1913), Scott and a portion of the party lost the race against a Norwegian party to the South Pole.
 They were slowed by injuries and frostbite in severe cold which reached possibly as low as minus-40 degrees.
 Tom Crean and Mortimer McCarthy had been part of the supporting crew but survived as they did not join the push to the pole.
-Crean and Mortimer’s brother Tim returned in 1914 with Shackleton.
+Crean returned (with Mortimer’s brother Tim) in 1914 with Shackleton.
 None of the Irish men died of cold.
 A German submarine killed Tim McCarthy in 1917.
 Shackleton perished of a heart attack in 1922 and Tom Crean died of appendicitis in 1938.